Table of Contents

 Your IP makes you Vulnerable to DoS/DDoS Attacks

 A DDoS attack uses multiple IP addresses to target a specific IP address.
-If your IP address is exposed and known to a hacker, they can quickly flood your network with excessive traffic, slowing down your network or shutting it down.
+If your IP address is exposed and known to a hacker, they can quickly flood your network with excessive traffic, slowing or shutting it down.

-A website that experiences a DDoS attack, performance issues, and server crashes will maximize CPU capacity and memory resources, overwhelming its machines and its network.
+A website experiencing a DDoS attack, performance issues, or server crashes will maximize CPU capacity and memory resources, overwhelming its machines and network.

-Torrenting sites are discouraged for they violate copyright laws.
-If you’re caught downloading torrents from torrenting sites, you could receive a cease and desist, and you may even be sued, requiring you to pay a hefty fine.
+Torrenting sites are discouraged because they violate copyright laws.
+If you’re caught downloading torrents from torrenting sites, you could receive a cease and may even be sued, requiring you to pay a hefty fine.

-There have been several cases in the US where individuals engaging in downloading torrents received a court order.
+There have been several cases in the US where individuals downloading torrents received a court order.
 By visiting the torrent site, the website is aware of your IP address.
-They may get in touch with your ISP to know who you are and potentially land you in trouble.
+They may contact your ISP to find out who you are and potentially land you in trouble.

 How to Stop Someone from Using Your IP Address

-With your digital passport in someone else’s hand, things can go south in a matter of seconds.
+With your digital passport in someone else’s hand, things can go south in seconds.
 At this point, you must hide your IP address from intruders.

 Here’s how you can stop someone from uncovering your IP address: